ScaledMap/LoadOut/README.md

 There is also a password protected Bookmarks section which can be accessed by typing @secret or @hidden into the main form.
 To add new pages to this section, you would type https://www.google.com@secret or https://www.google.com@hidden  .
 To just view the section you would only type @secret/@hidden.
 You are offered the option to change the passphrase.
 After it has been changed, hidden bookmarks can be added with password https://www.google.com .
 It's just your created password followed by a space.
 To access the hidden bookmarks, you just type in the password.
 I planned on adding a password manager.
 Kinda just burnt out on it.
 Wanted to have something to upload.

 I'll try and update the windows build in a bit.

+Just unzip the files and click on the executable.
+It should be the last file in the folder if it's sorted alphabetically.